nautilus-os/NautilusOS/README.md

 - [ ] Fix [object promise] bug when creating new folder
 - [ ] Importing saves (anyone can take this)
 - [ ] Multiple accounts
+- [ ] Add illustrations already in css to js for apps and games. themes already added

 *Completed tasks remain visible for ~24 hours before being manully cleared.*